vamshi9716/football/README.md

 # football
-Football is a Static HTML Web-Page Project designed for providing all the movies list and the upcoming Football players updates from the Football players.
+Football is a Static HTML Web-Page Project designed for providing all the Football players list and the upcoming Football players updates from the Football players.
 Football is developed using HTML & CSS.

 ## DEMO